 Agriculture, Forestry, Fishing

 Given its lack of flat land, Khanh Hoa province has a relatively small agricultural sector.
 Rice harvests are among the lowest in the South Central Coast with 188,500t in 2007.
 However, its output of sugar cane (738,200t in 2007, 4.25% of the national figure) and cashew nuts (5238t, 1.74%) are more significant.

-Nha Trang is the South Central Coast’s second largest industrial center.
-In reality, the province accounts for more than one fifth of the region’s industrial GDP.
+Nha Trang is the South Central Coast’s second-largest industrial centre.
+In reality, the province accounts for more than one-fifth of the region’s industrial GDP.
 Food processing industries are large, especially those processing local fishing products and food for shrimp farms.
 Other industrial sectors produce beverages, fabric, textiles, paper, and construction materials.

 Cam Ranh International Airport is in the south of the province.
 In fact, it is one of Vietnam’s busiest airports.

 For more details about other provinces and cities of Vietnam, please follow this link.